BrewCenter/OpenBrews/README.md

 your `openbrews/config.json` file.
 If you do not have a `config.json` file, copy and rename `openbrews/example.config.json`.

+**Note: To make requests to the BreweryDB API in the browser you will need to allow CORS in the browser you are using.**

 ## Developers

 ### Ask for a Slack Invite